truecharts/public/docs/development/app development/questions-yaml.md

 To minimise the maintenance load of our App collection, we always aim to standardise as much as possible.
 The same goes for questions.yaml.
 Included here are some code standardised code-snippets that are expected to be included in every App.
 Be aware that sometimes specific functions might or might not completely function.
 Leaving them out would, however, everely increase the maintenance load and often said functionality will be added in the common-chart later on anyway.
 ##### Groups
-To make sure all apps stay somewhat the same, we use a standardised `groups:` section.
-Please make sure to use this in your Apps:
+To make sure all apps stay somewhat the same, we use a list of standardised groups for the groups section.
+Please make sure to use these groups in your Apps:
 ```
 groups:
   - name: "Container Image"